-I know this is kind of a controversial topic, but my clients ask me this a lot.
-Although I’m not an advocate of the you have to “eat 6 small meals per day to boost metabolism” trend (more like a myth), or that you have to be a ticking time bomb and consume crazy amounts of protein the minute you finish your workout (also not true), I do however, tell my clients it would be best to try to distribute protein intake evenly throughout the day – keep reading to see why.
-And on a side note, for carbs and fats, do what works best to curb hunger and increase performance.
+There’s a lot of mumbo jumbo out there regarding meal timing and protein consumption.
+Although I’m not an advocate of the you have to “eat 6 small meals per day to boost metabolism” myth, or that you have to be a ticking time bomb and consume crazy amounts of protein the minute you finish your workout (also not true), I do however, tell my clients it would be best to try to distribute protein intake evenly throughout the day – keep reading to see why.

 Have a question?
 Leave a comment below!